 Staying with the Feeling

-When a sex addict experiences a negative emotion he generally fixes it by taking a drink of lust in order to medicate the feeling, in the same way an alcoholic takes a few shot of liquor or a six-pack of beer.
-Most addicts have not had any experience from their family of origin in the area of how to have and share feelings.
-Dealing with feelings is a skill that you can develop and acquire levels of mastery over, once you have practiced it.
-It’s kind of like growing up and not learning how to maintain a car.
+When a sex addict experiences a negative emotion he or she generally fixes it by taking a drink of lust in order to medicate the feeling.
+It’s the same way an alcoholic takes a few shot of liquor or a six-pack of beer to deal with their negative emotions.
+Most addicts have not had any experience growing up in learning how to their have and share feelings. learning to deal with feelings is a skill set that is learned.
+If you are willing, you can develop and acquire levels of mastery over your negative emotions that lead you into destructive cycles.
+Once you have practiced it, it will be kind of like riding a bike in your head.
+The more you do it, the easier it becomes.

+Think of it as you growing up and never being taught out to maintain or fix a car.
 It doesn’t mean that you are less intelligent or worthwhile because you can’t fix a car.
-You’re simply untrained.
+You are simply untrained.
 If you were to take a class on car maintenance, you would probably be a good mechanic.
-The difference is that the skills you are exposed to and have learned will dictate how you handle your emotions.
-Now, expressing feelings in recovery is very important for several reasons.
+The difference is that the skills you are exposed to and have learned will dictate how you handle things in your life – in this instance, how you handle your emotions.
+This said, learning to express feelings and overcome destructive emotional cycles is very important for several reasons.

 • In your acting-out days, if you had a feeling, you probably would not know what it was.
 But if you acted out in some way, the feeling would go away.
 In this process, you may not have learned to identify feelings and hence can not meet your own real needs.